Keivan-sf/rjdl/README.md

 npm test
 ```

-For unit and integration tests
+For unit and integration tests only

 ```bash
 npm run unitTest
 ```

-For end to end tests (ending with `.test.e2e.ts`)
+For end to end tests only (ending with `.test.e2e.ts`)

 ```
 npm run e2eTest